Optical disc: Security

-As the media itself only is accessed through a laser beam and has no internal control circuitry, it cannot contain malicious hardware in the same way as so-called rubber-duckies or USB killers.
-Like any data storage media, optical discs can contain malicious data, they are able to contain and spread malware - as happened in the case of the Sony BMG copy protection rootkit scandal in 2005 where Sony misused discs by pre-loading them with malware.
+As the media itself is accessed only through a laser beam and has no internal control circuitry, it cannot contain malicious hardware in the same way as so-called rubber-duckies or USB killers.
+Like any data storage media, optical discs can contain malicious data, and they are able to contain and spread malware - as happened in the case of the Sony BMG copy protection rootkit scandal in 2005, where Sony misused discs by pre-loading them with malware.

 Many types of optical discs are factory-pressed or finalized write once read many storage devices and would therefore not be effective at spreading computer worms that are designed to spread by copying themselves onto optical media, because data on those discs can not be modified once pressed or written.
 However, re-writable disc technologies (such as CD-RW) are able to spread this type of malware.